The average cost of a stolen record is $242. See how much your organization can save with cloud data protection: Generate your ROI report.

 To get a sense of the impacts of mega-breaches over time, we looked at the total number of records exposed and individuals affected from 2004 to 2020.
 For over 80% of incidents we either found the number of records and individuals affected to be the same or assumed they were as reporting for many incidents tended to solely focus on the number of individuals affected.
 Even still, there were a handful of breach incidents in which the number of records exposed varied wildly from the number of individuals or customers affected.
 For example, the 2018 Apollo data leak which resulted from a misconfigured AWS web server exposed some 9 billion unique data points on companies and individuals but only affected around 212 million customers.

-Types of Records Most Commonly Exposed in Mega-Breaches
+Types of Records Most Commonly Exposed in the Top 100 Breaches

 The vast majority of breaches expose names and email addresses.
 Overall the top five types of records that were exposed in the incidents we examined were: